 The Duke and Duchess of Cornwall at the opening of the new nursery cafe and gift shop

-The award-winning, licensed cafe enjoys stunning views across the River Fowey valley to the 13th century remains of Restormel Castle.
-Edged with a terrace that overlooks the valley, the cafe is the perfect place to browse through the daily papers and gardening books with a coffee.
-From 10:30am to 4:30pm, guests can enjoy delicious meals prepared using fresh, local ingredients.
+The award-winning, licensed cafe enjoys stunning views across the River Fowey valley to the 13thcentury remains of Restormel Castle.
+With outdoor seating that overlooks the valley and incorporating the popular Tipi on the terrace, the cafe is the perfect place to browse through the daily papers and gardening books with a coffee.
+Open seven days a week from 9am to 4.30pm (Sunday 9am-4pm), guests can enjoy delicious meals prepared using fresh, local and seasonal ingredients.

 To find out more, visit the Duchy Nursery website.